At which campus can I study this program?

 Entrance to Major

 Applicants wishing to be directly admitted into Penn State as a Theatre Studies major can apply through the College of Arts & Architecture admissions website, which details the admissions process.
-Continuing students, including those wishing to add the major, can apply by contacting the academic adviser for the School of Theatre to arrange for an informational interview.
-If the major seems feasible to the student, the adviser will refer them to the program director, who might request additional application materials (a play script, video, and/or an interview) to determine whether the student will thrive in the program.
+Continuing students, including those who would like to add the major, should contact the academic adviser for the School of Theatre for more information (see "Academic Advising").
+Entrance criteria to this major will include an interview with members of the Theatre faculty.

 Entrance Procedures